 Startup Wisdom From a Teenager

-If we can bottle the drive of this young man, most of the world’s problems would disappear
+If we can bottle this teenager’s drive, most of the world’s problems would disappear

 The Moziah has arrived.

 By age 4, little Moses Bridges had a five year plan and a goal.
 It surpassed anything you could get at Harvard Business School: he wanted a degree in looking good.

 He was a start up guru by age 9, and at 12, his eponymous bow tie emporium, Mo’s Bows, is now an online purveyor of cool, hipster bow ties grossing upwards of $150,000 a year.
 It’s too bad he has to be in bed by 8:30 or who knows how far this young man might go?